mhweber/website-hugo/content/post/2017-07-06-jekyll-to-hugo-with-blogdown.md

 subtitle: ''
 ---

 I set up my personal website using [GitHub Pages](https://pages.github.com/) a little while back using Jekyll and a Hyde template that I thought was pretty nice.
-However, after listending to [Yihui's RStudio webinar on using blogdown](https://www.rstudio.com/resources/webinars/introducing-blogdown/), I decided maybe it was time to give blogdown a try and switch from Jekyll to Hugo.
+However, after listening to [Yihui's RStudio webinar on using blogdown](https://www.rstudio.com/resources/webinars/introducing-blogdown/), I decided maybe it was time to give blogdown a try and switch from Jekyll to Hugo.
 I spend a good couple weeks off and on reading up on Hugo, exploring different Hugo themes, and building test websites and locally before finally feeling comfortable enough to take the plunge and make the switch.
 This post recounts the basic process I used to switch.

 ### Setting Up Tools for the Hugo / Blogdown Approach
 First off, there are numerous helpful posts on using blogdown and getting set up with Hugo - such as [here](https://bookdown.org/yihui/blogdown/), [here](https://robertmyles.github.io/2017/02/01/how-to-make-a-github-pages-blog-with-rstudio-and-hugo/), [here](https://daijiang.name/en/2017/03/30/updating-website-with-hugo-and-blogdown/) and [here](https://proquestionasker.github.io/blog/Making_Site/).
 We'll need to have devtools, blogdown, and Hugo installed.
 On my system, this was a matter of: